 Your symptoms decrease quickly after your procedure and continue to improve as you regain strength, flexibility, and function.

 MAKO knee resurfacing is a new surgical procedure that only a small number of orthopedic specialists perform.
 Active Orthopedic & Sports Medicine are MAKO knee resurfacing experts.

 If you are considering a knee replacement, please contact us.
-We have conveniently located offices in Hackensack, Montclair, Emerson & Elmwood Park.
+We have conveniently located offices in Hackensack, Montclair, and Emerson.